-When I reached in Ahmadabad on 20th December,2013, I had many doubts about Guajrati, their food, their culture..their language (kemcho, suche) & so many things…
+When I reached Ahmadabad on 20th December 2013, I had many doubts about Gujarati, their food, their culture..their language (kemcho, suche) & so many things…

-Coming from Delhi, famed for its cosmopolitan food platter right from ‘Paratha’ and ‘Butter Naan’ for breakfast to ‘paneer tikka’, ‘Kadhi Chawal’, ‘Rajma Chawal’ and ‘butter chicken’ for lunch; wholesome ‘poha’ for an evening snack to a nice plate of Pulao or Paratha and Mutton or chiken for dinner.
-Naturally as a first visitor my mind occupied by their food & their gesture.
+Coming from Delhi, famed for its cosmopolitan food platter right from ‘Paratha’ and ‘Butter Naan’ for breakfast to ‘paneer tikka’, ‘Kadhi Chawal’, ‘Rajma Chawal’ and ‘butter chicken’ for lunch; wholesome ‘poha’ for an evening snack to a nice plate of Pulao or Paratha and Mutton or chicken for dinner.
+Naturally as a first visitor, my mind occupied by their food & their gesture.

 The purpose has Visited to my friend’s house but in my inner though seemed to more curious about “karnavati” the old name of Ahmadabad.
 The city was founded by King Karandev 1 in the 11th century and originally called “Karnavati”.
 The Hindu kingdom of Karnavati retained its importance until 1411 when Sultan Ahmed Shah conquered Gujarat and the city was renamed Ahmadabad after him.
 The city of Ahmedabad went on expanding in every direction by the addition of new areas on the sides of the river, with well laid out beautiful buildings, lakes, temples and mosques.

-I tried to depict about Ahmadabad with following points :-
+I tried to depict Ahmadabad with the following points:-

 Fapda with Chaatni…A delicious breakfast.Every person atleast on weekend started their breakfast with Fapda.